RavingSmurfGB/GPI_Case/README.md

 Usefull information:

-CHANGING THE LAUNCHER SETTINGS CAN BE DONE VIA sudo nano /opt/retropie/configs/all/autostart.sh
+CHANGING THE LAUNCHER SETTINGS CAN BE DONE VIA - Can also start the python file for this script sudo nano /opt/retropie/configs/all/autostart.sh

+perhaps save what start state should be in a file somewehre

 Investigate controller stuffs:
          /opt/retropie/configs/all/retroarch-joypads/* # This one in game
         /home/pi/.emulationstation/es_input.cfg # this one in menu